sidmishra-git/stocks-sql-analysis/README.md

 step3. then right click on table,  then click on 'table data import wizard'

-step4. then select the path on unzip file and import it
+step4. then select the path of unzip file and import it

 step5. run file named 'clean_data'